 The Company is empowered by the Companies Law and the Articles to purchase its own Shares subject to certain restrictions and the Board may only exercise this power on behalf of the Company subject to any applicable requirements imposed from time to time by any Designated Stock Exchange (as defined in the Articles).

-(l) Power for any subsidiary of the Company to own shares in the Company and financial assistance to purchase shares of the Company
+(I) Power for any subsidiary of the Company to own shares in the Company

 There are no provisions in the Articles relating to ownership of shares in the Company by a subsidiary.